Corona-IDE/lockdown/CONTRIBUTING.md

 ## Development Environment Setup

 Currently, Eclipse is the supported IDE for development of Lockdown.
-It is recommended to create an isolated workspace for Corona IDE projects.
-You should also import the standard Corona IDE formatting and save settings from eclipseConfiguration:
+It is recommended to create an isolated workspace for StarChart Labs projects.
+You should also import the standard StarChart Labs formatting and save settings from the [eclipse-configuration repository](https://github.com/StarChart-Labs/eclipse-configuration)

-- `Java > CodeStyle > Cleanup` is imported from cleanup.xml
-- `Java > CodeStyle > Formatter` is imported from codeformatter.xml
-- `Java > CodeStyle > Code Templates` is imported from codetemplates.xml

-It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

 ## General Standards